jeff-hykin/431-Creative/README.md

 To access the remote DB online, go here: https://cloud.mongodb.com/user#/atlas/login

 Under the "Clusters" menu, click "ProdCluster".
 Next click the "Collections" tab.
 Once there, you will be able to access and manage the data

+For more information, you can find it here: https://docs.atlas.mongodb.com/getting-started/